 Saginaw’s summer camp counselors and specialists are excellent role models and come from all over the world.
 Counselors are selected on the basis of skill, enthusiasm, warmth, and a sincere desire to work with children in an overnight camp setting.
 Many of our counselors have spent their lives growing up as Saginaw campers and several of our staff return year after year.

 Supervision is extremely important at a summer camp for kids.
 Saginaw houses two to three staff members per bunk.
-All of our staff must be 19 or entering their sophomore year in college.
-Former campers may return to Camp Saginaw as staff when they are eighteen years old and entering their freshman year in college.
+All new staff members must be 19 or entering their sophomore year in college.
+Former campers may return to Camp Saginaw as staff when they are 18 years old and entering their freshman year in college.

 There are two types of staff positions at our summer camp.
 The first is a bunk counselor and the second is a specialist.
 There are always a minimum of two bunk counselors in every bunk and counselors are required to remain with the campers all day.
 Counselors escort campers to activities, assist with athletics, and are always with their campers.
 Conversely, specialists are hired to teach activities.
 All specialists must demonstrate a strong aptitude in their activity area and have experience teaching or coaching children.

-Our success is dependent upon well qualified and highly trained staff.
+Our success is dependent upon hiring only well-qualified and highly trained staff.
 We do everything that we can to ensure successful staff acclimation to the overnight camp setting.